fntlnz/fntlnz.wtf/content/post/godebugging.md

 A part from the UX, Delve has several advantages over GDB when debugging Go:

 - It works out of the box - (Just Works™)
-- Integrated with major editors: Vim/Nvim, Code, Gogland
+- Integrated with major editors: Vim/Nvim, Code, GoLand
 - It has an impressivly well working support for Go concurrency patterns
 - Even post-mortem core dump analysis works just right